PART 15 - DEFENCE AND REPLY

 No statement of case after a reply to be filed without court’s permission

 15.9.
 A party may not file or serve any statement of case after a reply without the permission of the court.

 Claimant’s notice where defence is that money claimed has been paid

-the court will send notice to the claimant requiring him to state in writing whether he wishes the proceedings to continue.
+the court will send notice to the claimant requiring the claimant to state in writing whether the claimant wishes the proceedings to continue.

-(3) If the claimant fails to respond under this rule within 28 days after service of the court’s notice on him the claim shall be stayed(GL).
+(3) If the claimant fails to respond within 28 days after service of the court’s notice the claim shall be stayed.

-(If the claimant files notice under this rule that he wishes the proceedings to continue, the procedure which then follows is set out in Part 26)
+(5) If the claimant files a notice stating a wish that the proceedings should continue, the procedure set out in Part 26 shall apply.

 Claim stayed if it is not defended or admitted

-(c) the claimant has not entered or applied for judgment under Part 12 (default judgment), or Part 24 (summary judgment),
+(c)no party has entered or applied for judgment under Part 12 (default judgment), or Part 24 (summary judgment); and